ryanburnette/bind-click/readme.md

 ## Problems Solved

+- Adds a listener to the body and checks for a matching target.
 - Fails gracefully if no elements are selected by the query.
 - Solves click issue on some older iOS touch screens. https://bugs.jquery.com/ticket/5677